Emilio-Vasquez/Applied-Data-Analytics/dental-healthcare/README.md

 ## Run
 1. Put HRSA input file(s) into `data/raw/` (see `data/raw/README.md`)
 2. Create env and install deps:
-   - `pip install -r environment/requirements.txt`
+   - The required installiations are already on the notebook folder and the `Analysis.ipynb`
-3. Run notebooks in `notebooks/`
+3. Run notebook